azernov/gitmodx/README.md

 # gitmodx

-This extension may really improve and speed your development.
+This extension may really improve and speed up your development on MODX Revolution.

 With gitmodx you can create snippets, chunks, system settings and context settings directly from IDE.